tj-actions/sync-release-version/README.md

 bumpversion
 -----------

-Increases a python project version with new releases.
+Increases a project version with new releases.

 Search an replace old version tag with new release tags.